Skip to content

 Prefer to step through the install yourself?
 See Install for manual installation details.

-1. Your browser opens to a review UI.
+1. Your browser opens to the review UI.

-3. Your decision flows back to the harness, which iterates on the plan or proceeds once the approved plan is accepted.
+3. Your decision flows back to the harness, which revises the plan or starts implementing once you approve.

 Example: Claude Code's plan opening in PlanBridge.